tawnkramer/sdsandbox/README.md

 pip install -r requirements
 ```

-Only tensorflow should be done manually. try
+Only tensorflow should be done manually. try:
 ```bash
 pip install tensorflow
 ```
-or
+or if you have the gpu card and libraries installed:
 ```bash
 pip install tensorflow-gpu
 ```

-if you have the gpu card and libraries installed.

 ## Credits